tylerbrazier/archive/mirrorworks-node/README.md

 implementation for node.
 It's a big mess and getting things to work correctly together is probably more of a hassle than it's worth.

-So, since the script needs to be rewritten anyway, it seems the best option is to re-implement it in another language that can be used in unix/linux and cygwin.
-This will probably be the final version of this node implementation :(
+So, since the script needed to be rewritten anyway, it seems the best option was to re-implement it in another language that can be used in unix/linux and cygwin.
+This is the final version of this node implementation :(

 Installation and Configuration
 ------------------------------